HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 #### Format adoption

 GIF, JPEG, and PNG have been the standard bitmap image file formats on the web for decades.
-That started to change when Chrome first shipped support for WebP in 2014.
-Over the past couple of years that change has accelerated, since Safari and Firefox have shipped WebP support, and all three major browsers have shipped at least experimental support for AVIF.
+That started to change when Chrome shipped support for WebP in 2014.
+Over the past couple of years that change has accelerated.
+Safari and Firefox have now shipped WebP support, and all three major browsers have shipped at least experimental support for AVIF.

 By format, here's every image resource the crawler saw: